HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

 We see more and more websites starting to use CSP with 9.28% of websites on mobile using CSP now compared to 7.23% last year. `upgrade-insecure-requests` continues to be the most frequent CSP directive used.
 The high adoption rate for this directive is likely because of the same reasons mentioned [last year](../2020/security#content-security-policy).
-It is an easy, non-breaking directive, it helps in upgrading all HTTP requests to HTTPS, which also helps with the blocking of mixed-content by browser. `frame-ancestors` is a close second, which helps one define valid parents that may embed a page.
+It is an easy, non-breaking directive, it helps in upgrading all HTTP requests to HTTPS, which also helps with the blocking of mixed content by browser. `frame-ancestors` is a close second, which helps one define valid parents that may embed a page.

 The adoption of directives defining the sources from which content can be loaded continues to be low.
 Most of these directives are strict, causing breaking changes and often needs efforts to define `nonce`, hash or domains for allowing external content.
 A strict directive is great in thwarting attacks, but they often lead to undesirable effects and prevent valid content from loading, if the directive is not properly defined.
 Different libraries and APIs using their own scripts makes it even more difficult. <a hreflang="en" href="https://web.dev/csp-xss/">Lighthouse</a> recently started emitting high severity warnings when such directives are missing from CSP, encouraging people to adopt a stricter CSP to prevent XSS attacks.
 Read more about how CSP helps in stopping XSS attacks in the [thwarting attacks](#stopping-xss-attacks-via-csp) section of this chapter.

 To allow web developers to evaluate the correctness of their CSP policy, there is also a non-enforcing alternative, which can be enabled by defining the policy in the `Content-Security-Policy-Report-Only` response header.
 The prevalence of this header is still fairly small: 0.92% in mobile.
-However, most of the time this header is added in the testing phase, and may later be changed to an enforcing CSP.
+However, most of the time this header is added in the testing phase and may later be changed to an enforcing CSP.

 One can also use the `report-uri` directive to report any CSP violations to a particular link that is able to parse the CSP errors.
 These can help after a CSP directive has been added to check if any valid content is accidentally  being blocked by the new directive.
 The drawback of this powerful feedback mechanism is that CSP reporting can be noisy due to browser extensions and other technology outside of the website owner's control.